The Rolling Stones: 1978–1982: Commercial peak

 The group's fortunes changed in 1978, after the band released Some Girls, which included the hit single "Miss You", the country ballad "Far Away Eyes", "Beast of Burden", and "Shattered".
 In part as a response to punk, many songs, particularly "Respectable", were fast, basic, guitar-driven rock and roll, and the album's success re-established the Rolling Stones' immense popularity among young people.
 It reached number 2 in the UK and number 1 in the US.
-Following the 1978 US Tour, the band guested on the first show of the fourth season of the TV series Saturday Night Live.
+Following the 1978 US Tour, the band appeared on the first show of the fourth season of the TV series Saturday Night Live.
 Following the success of Some Girls, the band released their next album, Emotional Rescue, in mid-1980.
 During recording sessions for the album, a rift between Jagger and Richards slowly developed.
 Richards wanted to tour in the summer or autumn of 1980 to promote the new album.
 Much to his disappointment, Jagger declined.
 Emotional Rescue hit the top of the charts on both sides of the Atlantic and the title track reached number 3 in the US.